IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

-getSelectionStart|Gets start index of the selected text in editor. getSelectionEnd|Gets end index of the selected text in editor. insert|Paste text at location of caret. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor.
+getSelectionStart|Gets start index of the selected text in editor. getSelectionEnd|Gets end index of the selected text in editor. insert|Paste text at location of caret. spinUp|If editor has listItems, then this method increments the active index in the list, without setting the vew value. spinDown|If editor has listItems, then this method decrements the active index in the list, without setting the vew value. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor.